satish-nep79/curved_navigation_bar/README.md

 `maxWidth`: Allows to set the width of the navigation bar lower than the entire screen width by default\
 `letIndexChange`: Function which takes page index as argument and returns bool.
 If function returns false then page is not changed on button tap.
 It returns true by default\

+#### CurvedBarItem Attribute

+`child`: Widget for rendering curved bar item\
+`label`: label of the bar curved bar item.
+Is Optional, `activeLabelStyle`: Label Style for the active curved bar item.
+Optional\
+`inActiveLabelStyle`: Label Style for the inactive curved bar item.
+Optional\
+`showActiveLabel`: If true shows the label for active curved bar item, default false\
+`showInactiveLabel`: If true shows the label for inactive curved bar item, default false\

 ### Change page programmatically